Is It Safe To Let Your Dog Kiss Your Face?

 Dogs and humans communicate differently

 Your dog may not understand the reason behind your kiss.
-This is as dogs communicate differently than humans.
+This is because dogs communicate differently than humans.
 We rely on sign or verbal language when expressing emotions and ideas.
 Dogs depend primarily on the posture of the body of the other dog when communicating with others.
-Like humans, the language of dogs has evolved over a passage of time.
+Like humans, the language of dogs has evolved over the passage of time.

 Among all dogs, Huskies continue to show the language closest to their ancestor wolves.
 German Shepherds can barely communicate with wolves.
 The most evolved language among the dog breeds is found among the Cavalier King Charles Spaniels.
 These differences mean even dogs find it hard to communicate with each other.
 Since it is not possible for us to comprehend dog language, a few things get lost in translation, especially kissing and hugging.
 The act of kissing is unique to humans.
 Other animals, especially dogs, do not kiss.
 A dog does not understand what kisses are.
 A few dogs, however, link the action of a kiss with affection.